-3.3.7 Viewing error terms
+3.5.8 Viewing error terms/calibration measurements

-The error terms calculated from the calibration measurements can be imported by selecting Calibration Import error terms as traces.
+The error terms calculated from the calibration measurements as well as the raw measurements used to derive these error terms can be imported by selecting Calibration Import error terms as traces or Calibration Import measurements as traces.
 This feature is mostly intended to debug calibration problems and is not normally required.
 The nomenclature follows "Network Analyzer Error Models and Calibration Methods" by Doug Rytting.